eonist/ParallelLoop/README.md

 Bring parallel and functional operations to swift

 ### Features:
-- Process data in parallel over many cpu-cores and awaits 👯‍♂️
+- 👯‍♂️Process data in parallel over many cpu-cores and awaits
-- Functional operations you already know and love 💜
+- 💜 Functional operations you already know and love
-- Thread safe values across cpu-cores with AtomicValue ⚛️
+- ⚛️ Thread safe values across cpu-cores with AtomicValue
-- Easily stride big data-sets with the array divide operation ⏩
+- ⏩ Easily stride big data-sets with the array divide operation

 ### Examples:
 ```swift